mastodon/documentation/content/en/admin/scaling.md

 While the amount of threads in the web process affects the responsiveness of the Mastodon instance to the end-user, the amount of threads allocated to background processing affects how quickly posts can be delivered from the author to anyone else, how soon e-mails are sent out, etc.

-The amount of threads is not controlled by an environment variable in this case, but a command line argument in the invocation of Sidekiq, e.g.:
+The number of threads is not regulated by an environment variable, but rather through a command line argument when invoking Sidekiq, as shown in the following example:

 ```bash
 bundle exec sidekiq -c 15
 ```

-Would start the sidekiq process with 15 threads.
-Please mind that each threads needs to be able to connect to the database, which means that the database pool needs to be large enough to support all the threads.
-The database pool size is controlled with the `DB_POOL` environment variable and must be at least the same as the number of threads.
+This would initiate the Sidekiq process with 15 threads.
+It's important to note that each thread requires a database connection, necessitating a sufficiently large database pool.
+The size of this pool is managed by the DB_POOL environment variable, which should be set to a value at least equal to the number of threads.

 #### Queues {#sidekiq-queues}